Genetics graduates can find work within the health service and scientific research but further study at Masters or PhD level is also a popular choice

 Typical employers

-Many careers relating to genetics are based in the health services, so employers tend to be hospitals, pharmaceutical companies and universities.
+Many careers relating to genetics are based in the health services, so employers tend to be hospitals, pharmaceutical companies, research institutes and universities.

-However, opportunities within research institutes, food and drink companies, the health and beauty care industry, and consultancy companies are also available.
+However, opportunities within the scientific civil service, food and drink companies, the health and beauty care industry, fermentation and consultancy companies are also available.

 You may want to consider opportunities in industries related to biological sciences, such as biotechnology, biomedical research, agricultural and horticultural, conservation and environmental assessment.
-It's also possible to use your skills in fields like teaching, business, finance and retail.
+It's also possible to use your skills in fields like teaching, business, finance, sales, publishing, management and retail.

 Find information on employers in healthcare, science and pharmaceuticals, and other job sectors.